holdtb/NpmModuleAbuseExample/README.md

 ##### What all is here?

 1. A basic React app with some form inputs that we will harvest
+    * Created with create-react-app
+    * found in /demo/src
 2. A npm module, 'bad_juju', that will house our malicious code while presenting itself as a useful module
+    * found in /node_modules/bad_juju
 3. An api to receive the form data
+    * Express server

 ##### Running the React Application